sertchan/sertchan/README.md

 ### Arda Seyhan Temli

-As you can see I am a full-stack software developer and Linux specialist, former Linux elitist.
-I'm very interested in system development with Rust at the moment.
-I love embedded systems.
-(I've never worked with them :D)
+As you can see, I am a full-stack software developer and Linux specialist, and a former Linux elitist.
+Currently, I am very interested in system development using Rust.
+I love embedded systems, although I have never had the opportunity to work with them.

 ### Let's do some Questions & Answer here:

-How much experience do you have?
+How much experience do you have in web development?

-- I'm in web development for 2 years.
-We can't see many projects on my GitHub because I wasn't interested in Git and open source projects.
+- I have been working in web development for two years.
+Although my GitHub profile does not showcase many projects, it's only because I did not take an interest in Git and open source projects until recently.

 Which pronouns do you prefer?

-- Any.
+- I don't have a preference for pronouns.

-Where do you live?
+Where are you located?

-- I currently live in Ankara/Turkey.
+- I currently live in Ankara, Turkey.

-What about games?
+What kind of games do you enjoy playing?
-- I enjoyed playing Osu 1 year ago for 2 years.
-(I was 5 digits) Also, I really enjoy playing Celeste and Terraria like most pixel design games.
+- In 2020, I started playing Osu and played it for two years, achieving a 5-digit ranking.
+I also enjoy playing pixel design games like Celeste and Terraria.

-Yeah, Can you talk about real life?

-- I dont think so.
 <br>

 <h1 align=center>⚡ Technologies</h1>